IndridiArn/hugbunadarverkefni_1/README.md

-# SpringBootMVC
+# Waiter
-Project skeleton for Software Project class in the University of Iceland.
+Project for the Software Project 1 class in the University of Iceland.

 ## How do I get this ?
 Your IDE ([IntelliJ](https://www.jetbrains.com/idea/), [Eclipse](https://eclipse.org/), [Spring Tool Suit](https://spring.io/tools)) should be able to clone a project from Github.
 It should be easy to find information regarding how to do that for your chosen IDE.
-It's also possible to download the project as a .zip [here](https://github.com/mbook/SpringBootMVC/archive/master.zip).

 ## How do I run this ?
 This project is setup using [Maven](https://maven.apache.org/what-is-maven.html) as a dependency manager, so if your IDE does not manage that, or you don't have it installed you can look [here](https://maven.apache.org/install.html) for further information.
 When all the dependencies are downloaded, you can run the project by running the ``main()`` method in the class ``Application`` and then enter [localhost:8080](http://localhost:8080) into the address bar of your favorite web browser.

-## What is going on ?
-Look at the code and find the comments I wrote.
-I tried explaining what was happening in such a way that it should hopefully be easy to understand.
+You can also run the project through https://waiterhbv1.herokuapp.com/demo/frontPage.

 ### What did you use to make this ?
-I used IntelliJ Ultimate with Maven to setup this project.
+We used IntelliJ IDEA with Maven to develop this project.
 Students and Teachers get the Ultimate edition for free, apply [here](https://www.jetbrains.com/student/).

 ### Database
-This project assumes there is a database called HBV at the URL: postgresql://localhost:5432/HBV .
+This project assumes there is a database at the URL: postgresql://ec2-184-72-255-211.compute-1.amazonaws.com:5432/d6icbirdmfu215
-See username and password in [application.properties](https://github.com/danielpall/SpringBootMVC/blob/master/src/main/resources/application.properties)
+See username and password in this project's [application.properties]

 ### Where can I find help ?
-In case of any questions, please refer to the "Spring Boot Intro" slides in the HBV501G Verkefni folder on Ugla, or contact your tutor.
+In case of any questions, please contact bhv2@hi.is.

 ### Credits
-This skeleton project was originally created by Daníel Páll Jóhannsson while tutoring the HBV501G course in Fall 2015.
-Daníel has since moved on to work at TM Software.
-Therefore, please direct any questions to *your own* tutors - thanks :-)
+This project was created by Bjarki Hreinn Viðarsson, Grétar Guðmundur Sæmundsson, Indriði Arnaldsson and Sigurður Andri Jóhannesson, students in the HBV501G course in Fall 2017.